 You can apply to join the Honors College (and specify a preference for UH) after completing one academic year.
 The application for rising sophomores is made available each summer, after Spring semester grades have been posted.

 No, University Honors does not have a residency requirement.
-However, if you apply for on-campus housing, the Department of Resident Life will automatically assign you to UH housing unless you specifically request to opt out of living with UH (see below).
+However, if you apply for on-campus housing, the Department of Resident Life will automatically assign you to UH housing.
+If there are concerns about your housing, contact Resident Life (reslife@umd.edu) including your UID, a phone number to contact you, and a statement regarding your concern

 As members of the Honors College, University Honors students are able to return to residence hall campus housing through their senior year, provided that they remain in campus housing continuously (except for study abroad) and meet Resident Life deadlines for housing agreements and room selection.
 Specific residence halls cannot be guaranteed for returning students, as room assignments depend on space availability in a given building.
 Please refer to Resident Life Housing Commitments Policy at: http://reslife.umd.edu/housing/housingcommitments/.